roboseb/pokemetrics/README.md

 add functions to dpad
 add help info to pokedex controls move wobble animation from poke art box to pokedex

+Added function to update font size if overflowing fixed style on poke controls to avoid pushing dpad off add styling for wider desktop layout reconvert to pokemon after unit switch

 --Credits--